ceos-org/interoperability-handbook/Quality.md

 ***
 # **Quality**

-Quality ensures long term  confidence in the accuracy and consistency of Earth Observation data and products and to provide a forum for the exchange of information about calibration and validation, including the coordination of cooperative activities.
+Quality informs users of the trustworthiness of Earth Observation data and products and to provides a forum for the exchange of information about calibration and validation, including the coordination of cooperative activities.

 ## Calibration and Validation

-Calibration helps in quantitatively defining a sensor response to known and controlled signal inputs.
-Validation is the process of assessing the quality of the data
+Calibration is the process of quantitatively defining a system’s response to known and controlled signal inputs.
+Validation, on the other hand, is the process of assessing, by independent means, the quality of the data products derived from those system outputs.

 ## Cal/Val Recommendations
 | **ID** | **Recommendations** |
 | :---- | :---- |